French Riviera

 Belle Époque

-With such a vibrant natural landscape, it was inevitable for the Riviera to be established as one of the world’s most coveted vacation spots, and one of the oldest ones too: the area was put in the spotlight in the middle of the 19th century, when Russian Czars and Queen Victoria made it their second home.
-A playful bunch of Princes, Counts and Barons came along, thus helping the Riviera build a name synonymous to prestige and luxury that stays intact to this day.
+With such a vibrant natural landscape, the Riviera inevitably became one of the world’s most coveted vacation spots and one of the oldest: the area took center stage in the mid-19th century when Russian Czars and Queen Victoria made it their second home.
+A playful group of Princes, Counts, and Barons followed suit, solidifying the Riviera’s name as synonymous with prestige and luxury, a reputation that remains intact to this day.

-At the dawn of the 20th century, a passenger could hardly cross the freshly paved streets of Monte-Carlo, Nice or Cannes without bumping into a fancy carriage, the Bentleys of the time.
-Hotel-palaces, such as the Excelsior Hotel Regina, were designed according to the high life standards of their distinguished guests.
-Stately casinos were built in response to a frenetic fashion of spending fortunes in the most ostentatious manner.
-Ladies and courtesans filled gleaming music halls, armed to the teeth with pearls and diamonds to conquer a world of nobles, tycoons and impostors alike.
-The “Belle Otero”, reportedly the most captivating courtesan of them all, went down in history with her countless lovers, some of whom protested her rejection with suicide acts.
+At the dawn of the 20th century, a passerby could hardly navigate the freshly paved streets of Monte-Carlo, Nice, or Cannes without encountering a fancy carriage, the Bentleys of the time.
+Hotel-palaces, such as the Excelsior Hotel Regina, were designed to meet the high life standards of their distinguished guests.
+Stately casinos were erected to accommodate the frenetic spending habits of the era.
+Ladies and courtesans filled gleaming music halls, adorned with pearls and diamonds, conquering a world of nobles, tycoons, and impostors alike.
+The “Belle Otero,” reportedly the most captivating courtesan of them all, went down in history with her countless lovers, some of whom protested her rejection with acts of suicide.

 Champagne for everyone!

-The brutalities of the Great War turned its fortunate survivors into the wildest party animals: having brushed past their own demise, they were eager to ward off the shadow of death in expensive alcohol, fast cars, and frenetic dances.
-The Riviera’s established reputation in the Old World started now to expand in the New World.
-Wealthy Americans who had settled in Paris during the years of prohibition embarked en masse in the Coast for the summer.
-Around that time, the French government introduced the policy of paid leave, and thousands of middle-class employees ran off to live their myth in the Riviera, as the media was raising awareness around the benefits of sunbathing.
+The brutalities of the Great War turned its fortunate survivors into the wildest party animals: having brushed past their own demise, they were eager to ward off the shadow of death with expensive alcohol, fast cars, and frenetic dances.
+The Riviera’s established reputation in the Old World expanded to the New World.
+Wealthy Americans who had settled in Paris during the years of prohibition flocked en masse to the Coast for the summer.
+Around that time, the French government introduced the policy of paid leave, and thousands of middle-class employees ran off to live their myth in the Riviera, as the media raised awareness around the benefits of sunbathing.

-Growing demand for new tourist installations propelled a real-estate speculation race around the area of the French Coast: The King of Belgium speculated big in the town of Villefranche, while renowned industrialists such as, Walter Owen Bentley and Frank Jay Gould, transformed the cap of Antibes from a port hamlet into a glamorous seaside resort.
-From there on, the Riviera would be a permanent pole of attraction for nobles, celebrities, nouveau riches and socialites from all over the world.
-In a dedicated article, Scott Fitzgerald and other writers recount the daily routines of fellow jetsetters spent in tennis courts, yachts, casinos and dancing halls.
+Growing demand for new tourist installations fueled a real-estate speculation race around the French Coast: The King of Belgium speculated big in the town of Villefranche, while renowned industrialists such as Walter Owen Bentley and Frank Jay Gould transformed the cap of Antibes from a port hamlet into a glamorous seaside resort.
+From then on, the Riviera would be a permanent attraction for nobles, celebrities, nouveau riches, and socialites from around the world.
+In a dedicated article, Scott Fitzgerald and other writers recount the daily routines of fellow jet-setters spent in tennis courts, yachts, casinos, and dancing halls.

 Capital of the avant-garde

-Next to the American emigrants who settled in the Riviera during the Interwar period, a young generation of designers, artists and architects came along: Painters such as Matisse and Picasso were looking for inspiration in the Mediterranean light to push the boundaries of their art; socialite artists such as, Jean Cocteau and Anne De Noailles, simply wanted to hang around the international elite; while a handful of architects were commissioned to build “new-age” summer houses.
-The Bauhaus school opened new horizons in design and their disciples set out to apply the Modernist movement in residences along the Coast.
-Some of those buildings became iconic.
+Amidst the American emigrants settling in the Riviera during the Interwar period, a new generation of youthful designers, artists, and architects also descended upon the region.
+Painters like Matisse and Picasso sought inspiration in the Mediterranean light, pushing the boundaries of their art.
+Simultaneously, socialite artists such as, Jean Cocteau and Anne De Noailles, sought to mingle with the international elite.
+Concurrently, a select group of architects received commissions to construct “new-age” summer residences.
+The Bauhaus school, pioneering in design, prompted its disciples to apply the Modernist movement to residences along the Coast, resulting in the creation of iconic buildings.

-In Hyères, viscount Charles and Marie-Laure De Noailles commissioned Robert Mallet-Stevens, leading figure of the French Union of Modern Artists, to build a villa for hosting the avant-garde scene of Paris -unique talents such as Picasso, Dalì, Giacometti, Buñuel, and Man Ray to name just a few.
-Mallet-Stevens designed a “Machine for Living in” by the standards of Le Corbusier.
-His cubic concrete villa impressed by the nudity of its forms –unseen by 1920s standards- and sophisticated infrastructure, including a rooftop pool for owners and guests to do aqua gym (!) while soaking-in the Mediterranean sun.
-Thanks to visionary architects like Mallet-Stevens, Eileen Gray, Garabed Hovnanian and others, the Riviera was found center stage in the evolution of architecture.
-And it was not the first time.
+In Hyères, Viscount Charles and Marie-Laure De Noailles engaged Robert Mallet-Stevens, a leading figure of the French Union of Modern Artists, to design a villa for hosting the avant-garde scene of Paris.
+This included unique talents such as Picasso, Dalì, Giacometti, Buñuel, and Man Ray, among others.
+Mallet-Stevens conceived a “Machine for Living in,” adhering to Le Corbusier’s standards.
+His cubic concrete villa impressed with its unprecedented forms, unseen by 1920s standards, and sophisticated infrastructure.
+This included a rooftop pool for owners and guests to engage in aqua gym (!) while basking in the Mediterranean sun.
+Thanks to visionary architects like Mallet-Stevens, Eileen Gray, Garabed Hovnanian, and others, the Riviera found itself at the forefront of architectural evolution.
+And this wasn’t the first time.

-From roughly 1850 to 1930, the French Coast witnessed a phenomenal wave of construction of apartment buildings, villas, hotels, and casinos.
-We warmly invite you to explore the area’s extraordinary architectural heritage that spans across movements -notably, Art Nouveau, Art Deco, and Modernism; you will find recommendations of our favorite architectural gems in the City Maps section at the end of our article Crème de la crème.
-This heritage is emblematic not only of the Riviera’s glorious past, but also of its timeless verve: a vibrant source of energy, ambition and creative talent that keeps the Coast at the pole position of modernity.
+Between approximately 1850 and 1930, the French Coast experienced a remarkable surge in construction, with apartment buildings, villas, hotels, and casinos adorning its landscape.
+We enthusiastically invite you to delve into the region’s extraordinary architectural heritage, spanning movements such as Art Nouveau, Art Deco, and Modernism.
+You’ll discover our recommended architectural gems in the City Maps section at the end of our article, titled Crème de la crème.
+This heritage not only symbolizes the Riviera’s glorious past, but also epitomizes its timeless vigor—a vibrant source of energy, ambition, and creative talent that consistently positions the Coast at the forefront of modernity.